Resolutions

 UFS Resolutions: Faculty Voice in Action

 Resolutions are one of the most important tools the University Faculty Senate (UFS) uses to advance faculty perspectives and guide SUNY policy.
 Resolutions express the collective voice of the Senate and are often the result of careful committee work, sector discussions, and consultation with campus governance bodies.
+Approved resolutions are posted in the UFS Resolutions collection in our digital repository.

 How Resolutions Are Developed